brooklynrail/brooklynrail-platform/content/people/joachim-pissaro.md

 first_name: Joachim
 last_name: Pissarro
 pronouns: ""
-short_bio: "Art historian **Joachim Pissarro** is the Bershad Professor of Art History and Director of the Hunter College Galleries, Hunter College, City University of New York.
-He was a Curator at MoMA’s Department of Painting and Sculpture.
-His recent curatorial projects include _Alberto Giacometti | Yves
-  Klein: In Search of the Absolute_, Gagosian Gallery London (2016); _Pissarro à Eragny_, Musée du Luxembourg (2017); _Olga Picasso_, Musée National Picasso,
-  Paris (2017), Museo Picasso, Málaga (2019), and the Pushkin State Museum of Fine Arts, Moscow (2019).
-His latest book _Aesthetics of the Margins / The Margins of Aesthetics: Wild Art Explained_ (2018, Penn State University Press) is co-authored with David Carrier, following _Wild Art_ (Phaidon, 2016).
+short_bio: "Art historian, theoretician, curator, and educator **Joachim Pissarro** is director of the Hunter College Galleries and Bershad Professor of Art History at Hunter College.
+He has held positions at the Dallas Museum of Art, Kimbell Art Museum, MoMa, Philadelphia Museum of Art, Royal Academy of London, and the Yale University Art Gallery.
+Notable exhibitions Pissarro curated include _Pioneering Modern Painting: Cézanne and Pissarro 1865–1885_ (2005) and _Out of Time: A Contemporary View_ (2006, with Eva Respini), which have toured internationally.
+Pissarro has served as the Editorial Director of Wildenstein Publications and is the author of numerous books, most recently, _Wild Art,_ with art critic David Carrier and published by Phaidon Press.
-  Joachim is Consulting Editor of the _Rail_."
+  Pisarro is Consulting Editor of the _Rail_."
 portraits:
   - media: 2020/07/joachim-pissaro-1
 rail_contributor_url: https://brooklynrail.org/contributor/joachim-pissarro